 Kathleen is the creator of Caroline Abbott, the newest American Girl historical character, and author of the multiple award-winning series about her.
 The seventh book, Traitor In The Shipyard, was nominated for an Agatha Award as Best Traditional Children's Mystery.
-Her eight Caroline book, Catch the Wind: My Journey With Caroline, comes out in August 2014.
+Her eight Caroline book, Catch the Wind: My Journey With Caroline, was released in August 2014.
 It will be Kathleen's sixteenth book for American Girl, and she is under contract for an additional (and as yet unannounced) Caroline project.

 Kathleen created and writes the award-winning Chloe Ellefson Historic Sites mysteries from publisher Midnight Ink.
 The fourth book in the series, Heritage of Darkness, was published in 2013.
 The fifth book, Tradition of Deceit, will be released in the fall of 2014, and Kathleen is already under contract to write two more books for the series.

 Kathleen has written five historical fiction novels for young readers, and one non-fiction history book for adults, about the Civil War.
 The latter, Too Afraid to Cry: Maryland Civilians in the Antietam Campaign, earned her a National Park Service invitation to speak at the 2012 ceremonies marking the 150th anniversary of the Battle of Antietam.